untra/polyglot/README.md

 - provides the liquid tag `{{ site.active_lang }}` to get the I18n language string the website was built for.
 - provides the liquid tag `{{ I18n_Headers https://yourwebsite.com/ }}` to append SEO bonuses to your website.
 - A creator that will answer all of your questions and issues.
+- provides a way to make `site.data` localized

 ## SEO Recipes
 Jekyll-polyglot has a few spectacular [Search Engine Optimization technique](https://untra.github.io/polyglot/seo) to ensure your jekyll blog gets the most out of it's multilingual audience.
 Check them out!